tuanPhantom/course-management-swing-ui/README.md

 ### Look and Feel

 This program uses the FlatLaf, a modern open-source cross-platform Look and Feel for Java Swing desktop applications.
-The source code of FlatLaf has been repacked in store in `util` folder.

 The FlatLaf homepage and source code: <br/>
 https://www.formdev.com/flatlaf/ <br/>